xiaoyifang/goldendict-ng/website/docs/developer.md

 ## 3. Obtain dependencies

-For Windows, pre-built libraries are included in the repo.
-You can also uses vcpkg which is much harder.
+For Windows, prebuilt libraries will be automatically downloaded.

 For macOS, install [Homebrew](https://brew.sh/) and install related packages as described in [how to build from source](howto/build_from_source.md) or search `brew install` command in [macOS release's build file](https://github.com/xiaoyifang/goldendict-ng/blob/staged/.github/workflows/release-macos-homebrew.yml).